FAQ-Florida

 1. Violations remain outstanding from a previous inspection report.
 Any violations noted on an inspection report require a "call-back" inspection to clear those items after correction.

-3. Once I have fully complied with all requirements; how long will it take before I receive my new certificate?
+2. The prescribed renewal application and/or fees have not been received by the Jurisdictional Authority (State/County/City). - Once I have fully complied with all requirements; how long will it take before I receive my new certificate?

 All certificates in the State of Florida expire on the same date (August 1st).
 During this time the State is inundated with renewal requests and verification of compliance.
-Due to this process, delays may occur.
+Due to this process, delays may occur. - Someone came to my building today saying he was a state inspector; what do I do with the report he left me?

 Re-actions depend on the type of inspection conducted.